 This significant change demonstrates that the Illinois Governor and the state’s Legislature are committed to opening more doors to rewarding careers and fulfilling lives for students working so hard to earn their high school equivalency certificates.

-The community colleges of Illinois, probably the state’s largest providers of HiSET and GED classes, are very pleased to see that Illinois supports their adult education students.
-In combination with a good online course, GED prep classes offer an excellent way to get all set for the exams.
+The community colleges of Illinois, probably the state’s largest providers of HiSET and GED classes, are very pleased to see that Illinois supports its adult education students.

 This legislation is a first and very important step for these students toward a college education and a rewarding and successful career in the workplace.

 Last Updated on November 9, 2023.